pkarsy/persist_mqtt/README.md

     else
       pt.BootCount += 1
     end
-    print('BootCount =', pt.BootCount)
+    pt.save() # sends the updated var to the server, inspect the MQTT messages print('BootCount =', pt.BootCount)
   end

   BootCount()
 end

 ```
 The line containing "if !pt.ready()..." does all the magic, basically the function is reexecuted when the variables are ready.